openstack/nova/api-guide/source/down_cells.rst

   - availability_zone: The availability_zone of the server if it was specified during during boot time and "UNKNOWN" otherwise.
   - power_state: Its value will be 0 (``NOSTATE``).
+  - links: Links to the servers in question.
   - server_groups: The UUIDs of the server groups to which the server belongs.
     Currently this can contain at most one entry.
 Note that this key will be in the response only from the "2.71" microversion.